ModelEarth/localsite/start/steps/README.md

 If you encounter a broken link locally, view the page at [model.earth](https://model.earth/) or clone one of the [additional modelearth repos](https://github.com/ModelEarth?tab=repositories).

-## Occasionally update your local files
+## Occasionally refresh your local files

 Before you edit, run the following in your local webroot to fetch changes from others.
 Or you can pull down recent updates within Github Desktop.